The African Violet – A Teaching Tale About Milton H. Erickson

 A lot of his success is based on his discovery that human beings are a story-telling species.

-Contrary to his contemporaries Erickson believed that rather than pointing out the obvious insufficiencies of the client it is more efficient to express his insights in forms of tales, myths or anecdotes and send his clients on personal journeys where they would rediscover the strength in themselves.
+Contrary to his contemporaries, Erickson believed that rather than pointing out the apparent insufficiencies of the client, it is more efficient to express his insights in forms of tales, myths, or anecdotes and send his clients on personal journeys where they would rediscover the strength in themselves.

-The story of the African violet queen of Milwaukee is so profound because Erickson instantly realized the origins of the nihilistic suffering of the old lady.
+The story of the African Violet Queen of Milwaukee is so profound because Erickson instantly realised the origins of the nihilistic suffering of the old lady.

-Instead of focusing on all the broken, gloomy and dead parts of the old lady he decided to focus on the light and build a new life around that single source of purpose.
+Instead of focusing on all of the broken, gloomy, and dead parts of the old lady, he decided to focus on the light and build a new life around that single source of purpose.

-Taking care of African violets is a lot of work, the watering has to be on point, the light has to be perfect and she even needed to talk to her plants in order to make them flourish.
+Taking care of African violets is a lot of work, the watering has to be on point, the light has to be perfect, and she even needed to talk to her plants to make them flourish.

 She was busy with that task from early morning till late at night.

-And with this newly found source of eustress, there was no time to be depressed anymore.
+And, with this newfound source of eustress, there was no time to be depressed anymore.